Eight Associate RGDs receive Scholarships to attend DesignThinkers 2025 in Toronto

 Sponsor: Paul Jen Communications Inc.

-This project was developed to create packaging and brand identity that would resonate with Gen Z and Millennial audiences—modern, clean and trustworthy while still feeling soft, approachable and community-focused.
-Unlike many natural pain relief brands that appeared outdated or overly clinical, Danielle’s solution needed to highlight natural benefits while fostering care and inclusivity.
+Danielle created this packaging and brand identity to resonate with Gen Z and Millennial audiences.
+It is modern and clean while still feeling approachable and community-focused.
+Unlike many natural pain relief brands that appeared outdated or overly clinical, Danielle’s solution highlights natural benefits while fostering inclusivity.
+The identity features a soothing, contemporary palette, minimal forms and easy-to-use packaging.
+The logo doubles as both a smiling face and figures holding hands reinforcing the brand’s message of community and joy, while a subtle “m” references menstrual relief.

 Jen Gilbert Associate RGD